jgm/commonmark-lua/README.md

 tests).

 Writers can easily be customized.
-For example, suppose you want to print all strings uppercase:
+For example, suppose you want to render all regular text content uppercase, leaving code and HTML tags alone:

 ``` lua
 #!/usr/bin/env luajit